 Cleaning- The physical removal of organic material or soil from objects.
 It involves use of water with or without detergents.
 It removes; not to kill microbes.

-Sterilisation- The total elimination of all forms of microbial life including spores
+Sterilization- The total elimination of all forms of microbial life including spores.

-Disinfection- These is the elimination of vegetative organisms without elimination of spores.
+Disinfection- The elimination of vegetative organisms without elimination of spores.

 3.4 Rationale for Choice of Procedure